LekoArts/gatsby-starter-portfolio-cara/README.md

 };
 ```

 2) Use the `tailwind.js` file to configure TailwindCSS.
-Their [documentation](https://tailwindcss.com/docs/configuration) explains it step-by-setp.
+Their [documentation](https://tailwindcss.com/docs/configuration) explains it step-by-step.

 3) Modify the files in the `src/styles` directory.